 \ The term 'summer born' is used to refer to children born from 1 April to 31 August.

-Applications for inclusion on a waiting list will be ranked according to our oversubscription criteria as described in paragraph 7 above.
+Applications for inclusion on a waiting list will be ranked according to our oversubscription criteria as described in paragraph 7 above, not on a first come first served basis.